aob787/RT1_assignment1/robot-sim/README.md

 Python Robotics Simulator - Assignment 1 Research Track I
 ================================
-Modified by Tachadol Suthisomboon
+Modified by Tachadol Suthisomboon.

 This repository was forked from the Reserch track 1 - assignment repository.
 The work is the part of Research track 1 course.

 This is a simple, portable robot simulator developed by [Student Robotics](https://studentrobotics.org).
-Some of the arenas and the exercises have been modified for the Research Track I course
+Some of the arenas and the exercises have been modified for the Research Track I course.

 Tasks
 --------------------
--Make the keep running in the arena with same direction (i.e., counter-clockwise or clockwise) with out touching gold boxes -When the robot found the silver box, the robot should grab and place it behind itsself
+-Makeing the robot to kepp running in the arena with same direction (i.e., counter-clockwise or clockwise) without touching golden boxes.
+-When the robot found the silver box, the robot should grab and place it behind itsself.

 Pseudocode
 --------------------